MQL4 - automated forex trading /

 The work of the program is finished at this point.

-A question may arise: How can we know what function will return the value, and what not?
-The answer to this question is obvious: In order to find the detailed descriptions of built-in functions, you should read the reference documentation in MQL4.community, the website launched by MetaQuotes Software Corp., or the Help File of MetaEditor.
+A question may arise: how can we know which standard function will return a value, and which will not?
+The answer to this question is obvious: in order to find the detailed descriptions of built-in functions, you should read the reference Documentation in MQL4.community, the website launched by MetaQuotes Ltd., or the Help File of MetaEditor.
 The properties of a user-defined function are specified in its description.
-Whether a user-defined function returns the value or not, depends on its algorithm (the decision is made by the programmer at the stage of writing the program code of the function).
+Whether a user-defined function returns a value or not depends on its algorithm; you decide while writing the program code of the function.

-Let's consider how the same calculations are made in the program containing a user-defined function (Fig. 19).
-A certain part of the code that could previously to be found in the special function start(), is unavailable now.
+Let us consider how the same calculations are made in the program containing a user-defined function in Figure 19.
+A certain part of the code that could previously be found in the special start() function is unavailable now.
 It is replaced with the call for the user-defined function.
-However, the special function start() is followed by the description of the user-defined function.
+However, the special start() function is followed by the description of the user-defined function.

 int A = 3; // First cathetus